raspberrypilearning/remote-control-buggy/en/step_3.md

   robot = Robot(left=(7, 8), right=(9, 10)) ##this may be different depending on your wiring
   ```
 - Create a function called `move` that has `pos` as a parameter.
-- The function should check if `pos.top` is True.
+- The function should check if `pos.top` is `True`.
 If it is then `robot.forward()` can be used to move the robot forward.
-- The function should also check `pos.bottom`, `pos.right` and pos.left`, and move the `robot` accordingly.
+- The function should also check `pos.bottom`, `pos.right` and `pos.left`, and move the `robot` accordingly.
 - Create a function called `stop`, that just stops the robot.
-- When the bluedot is pressed or the finger moves, the `move` function should BA called.
+- When the bluedot is pressed or the finger moves, the `move` function should be called.
 - When the bluedot is released, the `stop` function should be called.

 ---hints--- ---hint---